KristinaJera/repository-example/README.md

 # Example

-That is an example of creating a repository.
+That is an example of creating a repository!